ericsen-tsai/github-webhook-notion/README.md

 # GitHub Webhook to Notion Integration

 This project creates a webhook server that listens for GitHub pull request events and automatically adds mentions to a specific Notion page when the PR description contains a link to that page.
+The application is designed to run on **Google Cloud Run** for scalable, serverless deployment.

 ## Features